gnostique/DataScience/class_001.md

 We will complete the first 15 assignments over the first 4 weeks.

-If you are a SE(sofware engineer) and the above was too simple,  the link below explians how R works under the hood. https://adv-r.hadley.nz/index.html
+If you are a SE(sofware engineer) and the above was too simple,  the link below explains how R works under the hood. https://adv-r.hadley.nz/index.html

 Learning RMarkDown